 Long overdue for a Dallas City Guide!
-It’s always the last place I think of making a travel guide for even though I live here.
-I rarely play tourist in my city, but have collected enough experiences over the past 20 something years to give you the best recommendations of where to stay, what to do, and of course, what to eat!
-Dallas is a sprawling metroplex where you can find almost anything and everything under the sun here.
-However, Dallas gets its rep for the incredible Tex-Mex and shopping!
-Which just so happen to be two of my most favorite things.
-Let me tell ya more about my city!
+It’s always the last place I think of making a travel guide of things to do here.
+Since I live in Dallas, I try to play tourist in my city as often as I can!
+I have collected enough experiences over the past 20 something years to give you the best recommendations of where to stay, what to do, and of course, what to eat!

 Dallas Travel Guide

-I was born and raised in Dallas, Texas but it wasn’t until I returned to the city after spending 4 years in school in Austin, that I began to truly experience all that Dallas has to offer!
+I was born and raised in Dallas, Texas but it wasn’t until I returned to the city after spending 5 years in school in Austin, that I began to truly experience all that Dallas has to offer.

 Some tips for your visit: